-House Building in Post War Coventry Resulted In Loss Of 1,500 BISF Homes
+House Building in Post War Coventry Resulted In Loss of 1,500 BISF Homes.

 In 1943 local authorities across the UK were directed by the government had to assess their long-term housing requirements.
 In Coventry, the already renowned architect Donald Gibson stated that he believed Coventry would require over 50,000 new homes to be built due to the huge property losses that the city had endured during the blitz.

-The government responded to Gibson’s request by allocating some 2000 BISF houses to the city of Coventry.
+The government responded to Gibson’s request by allocating some 2000 BISF steel framed houses to the city of Coventry.
 These houses required less skilled labour to build compared to traditional and very labour intensive brick-built houses and this fact alone offered the tantalising chance of completing government based build targets in good time.
 Building soon started but by 1946 building materials had already fallen into short supply and the available workforce was down to below 25% of the men needed to complete this enormous task.

 Coventrys housing team selected a number of undeveloped sites from around the City.
 In January 1947 plans were agreed for the building of a brand new estate to be situated alongside the Stonebridge Highway which would include the erection 48 BISF houses.